-This document is a short introduction to the architecture of the Microchip ATmega328P microcontroller and provides some information on using it in EE 459 projects.
+This document is a short introduction to the architecture of the Atmel ATmega328P microcontroller and provides some information on using it in EE 459 projects.
 Additional documents on the EE 459 web site describe using the C software development system.
-For more complete information on any of the topics below, see the full Microchip datasheet or programming manual.
+For more complete information on any of the topics below, see the full Atmel datasheet or programming manual.
+A portion of the data sheet is attached to the end of this document.